The memorial is a work in progress. We hope to add soldiers involved in other conflicts in the future.

 Those who survived the wars were encouraged by the Soldiers Settlement Act of 1917 and the Veterans Land Act of 1942 to take up farming.
 Since the Peace Country still had land available for settlement, many returning soldiers came here.

 The South Peace Regional Archives is creating an online memorial to the soldiers from the South Peace area who were involved in defending our country.
-We have over 1,600 First World War soldiers and over 2,300 Second World War soldiers listed on this site so far, and the list is growing.
-As we gather information about each soldier, it will be added to this page and you’ll see something like this when you click on their name:
+We have over 1,500 First World War soldiers and over 2,300 Second World War soldiers listed on this site so far, and the list is growing.

 Our Goal

-Our goal is to have all South Peace soldiers acknowledged for their service.
-If you know of someone who lived in the South Peace and should be listed here, let us know!
-We also would like to expand on the list of names with a biography and photograph as well as links to where more information can be found about the individual.
+Our goal is to have all South Peace veterans acknowledged for their service.
+If you know of someone who lived in the South Peace and should be remembered here, let us know.

 Get Involved